All Episodes

 Is that a coincidence?

-But yeah, I could see it being as innocent of I could see it being as innocent as you know, Netanyahu and in the Israeli lobby saying, hey, we're losing a lot of support in the youth, we're losing a lot of support on the right.
+But yeah, I could see it being as innocent of, I could see it being as innocent as, you know, Netanyahu and the Israeli lobby saying, hey, we're losing a lot of support in the youth.

 Okay, I could see that being innocent enough.

-But now it's just reached a point of hey, Doth protests too much.
+But now it's just reached a point of, hey, Doth protests too much.

-I didn't expect that you were doing it, but but now all of a sudden, because from my timeline, and you can go look back on my social media activity, and from from my uh, you know, just following all this again.
+But now all of a sudden, because from my timeline, and you can go look back on my social media activity and from my, you know, just following all this, again, the first day, that day, everybody reached the conclusion this was left-wing violence.

-I mean, that was that was the consensus.
+I mean, that was the consensus.

 Okay, this is pretty clear what happened.